SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Introduction

 \section{Introduction}

-There has been increasing success in applying large language models to various source code understanding and generation tasks.
-Large language models for codes such as CodeBERT~\cite{codebert}, GraphCodeBERT~\cite{graphcodebert}, PLBART~\cite{plbart}, and CodeT5 ~\cite{codet5} are pre-trained for auto-regression using large-scale source code datasets, and serve as universal initialization for a variety of downstream tasks.
-These tasks include code summarization \citep{alon2018codeseq, leclair2020codesumm}, text-to-code generation \citep{bunel2018leveraging, iyer-concode, exec-debug-gupta}, code translation \citep{Nguyen2013LexicalSM, unsupervised-translation-rozi, roziere2022leveraging}, and program repair \citep{tufano2018bug2fix,chen2019sequencer, samplefix}.
+There has been increasing success in applying Large Language Models (LLMs) to various source code understanding and generation tasks.
+LLMs for codes such as CodeBERT~\cite{codebert}, GraphCodeBERT~\cite{graphcodebert}, CodeT5+~\cite{wang2023codet5p}, CodeGen~\cite{nijkamp2023codegen}, and Code Llama~\cite{codellama} are pretrained using large-scale source code datasets and serve as universal initialization for a variety of downstream tasks.
+These tasks include code summarization \citep{alon2018codeseq, leclair2020codesumm}, text-to-code \citep{iyer-concode}, code translation \citep{Nguyen2013LexicalSM, unsupervised-translation-rozi}, and program repair \citep{tufano2018bug2fix,chen2019sequencer, samplefix}.

-Considering these source code models play crucial roles in automatic software development, it is equally crucial, if not more, to foresee and understand any unexpected models' behaviors in different scenarios beyond in-distribution train/test splits.
+The emerging abilities of LLMs, such as in-context learning, demonstrate their potential to handle a wide range of tasks~\citep{wei2022emergent,brown2020langmodels}.
+However, it has been shown that not all tasks can be effectively addressed by relying only on the pretrained LLMs~\cite{anil2022exploring}.
+To adapt pretrained models for specific tasks, they can be fine-tuned with specific datasets for each downstream task.
+This fine-tuning process can involve optimizing all parameters or adopting a parameter-efficient approach~\citep{pmlr-v97-houlsby19a, hu2022lora}, such as Low-Rank Adaptation (LoRA)\cite{hu2022lora}.
+Considering fine-tuning is prone to catastrophic forgetting~\citep{chen-etal-2020-recall,li-etal-2022-overcoming}, and these models play crucial roles in automatic software development, it is equally important if not more, to foresee and understand any unexpected models behaviors in different scenarios beyond in-distribution fine-tuning data.

-Despite having access to the large code datasets to pre-train and fine-tune these models, it remains challenging in practice to have a full coverage of general code distribution.
+Despite having access to the large code datasets to pre-train these models, it remains challenging in practice to fully cover the code distribution, specifically in fine-tuning datasets, where the availability of labeled data is limited.
 This mainly stems from the compositional structures of programs and the complexity of software.
-For instance, given a programming language, the number of valid programs scales exponentially w.r.t. the language elements.
+Furthermore, it has been shown that fine-tuned models forget previously learned knowledge~\cite{chen-etal-2020-recall}, and fully fine-tuning the parameters of the pretrained models can distort the pretrained features~\cite{kumar2022finetuning}.